Targets

 NDC Updates

 Russia formally submitted an updated 2030 emissions target to the UNFCCC in November 2020.
-The update did not strengthen the country’s 2030 target in any real sense, as it is higher than Russia’s own 2030 emissions projections (“with measures” scenario in the government reported projections) (Russian Federation, 2019b).
+The update did not strengthen the country’s 2030 target in any real sense, as the targeted emissions level was higher than Russia’s own 2030 emissions projections at the time (the “With Measures” scenario in the government’s Fourth Biennial Report) (Russian Federation, 2019).
+This still holds true based on the CAT’s quantification of Russia’s 2030 target which continues to allow Russia’s emissions to increase unchecked and sits well above our current policy projections for Russia.

 Russia’s 2020 NDC is stronger on paper but does not alter the real-world trajectory of its emissions.
-Maintaining the same level of real-world emissions in 2030 goes against the Paris Agreement’s requirement that each successive NDC should represent a progression beyond the current one.
+Maintaining the same level of real-world emissions in 2030 fails the Paris Agreement’s requirement that each successive NDC should represent a progression beyond the current one.

 RUSSIA — History of NDC updates | 2019 NDC | 2020 NDC update |